Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Fort Lauderdale, FL 33312

-For example, the Fort Lauderdale PD allows searchers to request arrest records by mail or in person.4 Before making a request, however, the PD suggests calling the Records Unit at 954-828-5465 to check if the needed records are available.
+For example, the Fort Lauderdale Police Department allows searchers to request arrest records by mail or in person.4 Before making a request, however, the police department suggests calling the Records Unit at 954-828-5465 to check if the needed records are available.

 To mail a public records request in Fort Lauderdale, information seekers should: